parflow/parflow/docs/user_manual/keys.rst

 respective patch.
 Note that this does not change according to any cycle.
 Instead, time dependence is handled by evaluating at the time the boundary condition value is desired.
 The solution is specified by using a predefined function (choices are described below).
-NOTE: These last six types of boundary condition input is for *Richards’ equation cases only!*
+The choice {\bf GroundwaterFlow} turns on groundwater interactions with a deep aquifer as described in :cite:t:`Rahman2018`.
+The aquifer is set with the Specific Yield and Thickness parameters, detailed below.
+NOTE: These last seven types of boundary condition input are for *Richards’ equation cases only!*

 .. container:: list